 How to extract Lotus Notes views and documents [Screencast]

-We put together two really brief screencasts to show you how to export IBM Lotus Notes views and documents from a typical Notes application using Seascape for Notes.
+We put together two really brief screencasts to show you how to export IBM Lotus Notes views and documents from a typical database using Seascape for Notes.

-In the first screencast, we compare an application view in the Notes client with the same view rendered in a web browser.
-The demo shows that information context is preserved, including the view and document hierarchy, metadata, and file attachments.
+In the first screencast, we compare an application view in the Lotus Notes client with the same view rendered in a web browser.
+The demo shows that information context is preserved, including the Lotus Notes view and document hierarchy, metadata, and file attachments.

 During the last couple of weeks, we have been asked many times what lies behind this functionality in the browser.
 Let me point out that the resulting archive is completely independent from IBM Notes and Domino and from its original Notes application.
 It is a portable, self-sufficient set of standard files (HTML, PDF, JSON, etc.).
 You can freely move these files across your tiered storage system for long-term archiving.